-- 7.1 9 letters of objection and a petition of 10 signatures have been received from neighbouring residents, raising the following concerns (summarised): - The applicant has already erected railings within the publicly owned footpath to the front of his property and now proposed to build on open space, this is unacceptable. - The open space is valued by the community residents of Bury Street and Waggon Road use this area as recreation space. - There is free parking on the opposite side of Waggon Road and so the additional space is not required. - Any access made for vehicle use from Waggon Road or Manchester Road would cause a significant risk to other road users and pedestrians.

-- The applicant has already fenced off a part of pedestrian pavement on Manchester Road and is using that space to park his 2 vehicles.
-Therefore he already has got 2 parking spaces and he lied on his application form. - The proposed parking would be a big inconvenience to the residents of Bury street.
-If the application is approved, the property at 143 Manchester Road will end up have 5 parking spaces but will result in difficulties for neighbouring residents to access their properties. - The applicant already has 2 parking spaces, why are more spaces required? - A number of properties in the area do not have private gardens and therefore rely on the open space to provide amenity space for the occupants and therefore should not be developed. - The planning application appears to show that there will still be access to the turning hammerhead at the end of Bury Street.
+- 7.1 11 letters of objection (2 received following the re-consultation exercise undertaken in relation to the additional plans letter sent out on 28 September 2018) and a petition of 10 signatures have been received from neighbouring residents, raising the following concerns (summarised): - The applicant has already erected railings within the publicly owned footpath to the front of his property and now proposes to build on open space, this is unacceptable. - The open space is valued by the community residents of Bury Street and Waggon Road use this area as recreation space. - There is free parking on the opposite side of Waggon Road and so the additional space is not required. - Any access made for vehicle use from Waggon Road or Manchester Road would cause a significant risk to other road users and pedestrians. - The applicant has already fenced off a part of pedestrian pavement on Manchester Road and is using that space to park his 2 vehicles.
+Therefore he already has got 2 parking spaces and therefore incorrectly completed the relevant section of the application form. - The proposed parking would be a big inconvenience to the residents of Bury Street.
+If the application is approved, the property at 143 Manchester Road will end up having 5 parking spaces but will result in difficulties for neighbouring residents to access their properties. - The applicant already has 2 parking spaces, why are more spaces required? - A number of properties in the area do not have private gardens and therefore rely on the open space to provide amenity space for the occupants and therefore should not be developed. - The planning application appears to show that there will still be access to the turning hammerhead at the end of Bury Street.
 This seems be included within the application however, there is no clarity to how this will work.
 The turning head is required to allow safe access by existing residents to their properties.
 The loss of this space will result in a highway safety hazard. - Why is the access which is in front of 66A Bury Street and the hammerhead included within the application site?
-Access to the hammerhead for turning is for all users there is no reason why it should be incorporated within this application. - The application site already benefits from significant private garden space and so there is no need to extend into the public open space. - There is concern that there are a number of trees within the area which it is assumed will be removed to make the change of use to a garden and parking.
-These trees enhance the area and attract wildlife. - Bury St is an unadopted Road that already experiences a traffic volume that far exceeds its capacity. - Tameside MBC highways engineers have already identified the potential dangers of conflict between pedestrian and motor vehicles at the narrow point in Bury Street, a danger that would be realised as a consequence of the proposed development. - The proposal would involve using publicly owned highway as private garden this is not acceptable when at the same time the applicant is selling off other parts of the private amenity space associated with the property. - The enclosure of the land by fencing would be detrimental to the open character of the amenity space.
+Access to the hammerhead for turning is for all users.
+There is no reason why it should be incorporated within the application site. - The property at 143 Manchester Road already benefits from significant private garden space and so there is no need to extend into the public open space. - There is concern that there are a number of trees within the area which it is assumed will be removed to make the change of use to a garden and parking.
+These trees enhance the area and attract wildlife. - Bury St is an unadopted Road that already experiences a traffic volume that far exceeds its capacity.
+The additional traffic on that road generated by this proposal will exacerbate that situation further. - Tameside MBC highways engineers have already identified the potential dangers of conflict between pedestrian and motor vehicles at the narrow point in Bury Street, a danger that would be realised as a consequence of the proposed development. - The proposal would involve using publicly owned highway as private garden this is not acceptable when at the same time the applicant is selling off other parts of the private amenity space associated with the property. - The enclosure of the land by fencing would be detrimental to the open character of the amenity space.